 One widely used method to position RF sources is Received Signal Strength (RSS).
 RSS can be used for localization through several different algorithms [5]; however, these metrics have been found to be unreliable.
-This is because RSS values fluctuate based on the complexity of the environment and are susceptible to interference from other transmitting sources [1], [15].
-The complexity of the environment is a significant drawback in RSS because a signal received at an antenna will likely be a vectoral combination of time-delayed signals, causing RSS instability.
+This is because RSS values fluctuate based on the complexity of the environment and are susceptible to interference from other transmitting sources [1, 15].
+The susceptibility of the technique to the complexity of the environment is a significant drawback in RSS because the strength of a signal received at an antenna will likely be a vectoral combination of time-delayed signals, making RSS an inaccurate indicator of signal distance.

 III. ii.
 Time Difference of Arrival